bittricky/userscripts/currency-converter/README.md

 - **Modern Minimalist Design**: Clean interface with green and gold color scheme inspired by U.S. currency
 - **Floating Toggle Button**: Easily show/hide the converter with a single click
-- **Multiple Currency Support**: Convert between 10 major world currencies
+- **Universal Currency Support**: Convert between any currencies supported by the ExchangeRate-API
 - **Real-time Exchange Rates**: Uses the free ExchangeRate-API for up-to-date conversion rates
 - **Currency Swap**: Quickly swap between source and target currencies
 - **Keyboard Support**: Press Enter to convert after entering an amount